-In August 2004, a Congressionally requested study of NOAA's research programs, entitled, Review of the Organization and Management of Research in NOAA concluded that extramural research is critical to accomplishing NOAA's mission.
-The access to such enhanced research capacities provides NOAA with world class expertise not found in NOAA laboratories; connectivity with planning and conduct of global science; means to leverage external funding sources; facilitation of multi-institution cooperation; access to vast and unique research facilities; and access to graduate and undergraduate students.
+• NOAA Support for Ocean, Coastal, and Great Lakes Research: A Congressionally requested study of NOAA's research programs, entitled, Review of the Organization and Management of Research in NOAA completed August 2004, concluded that extramural research is critical to accomplishing NOAA's mission.
+The access to such enhanced research capacities provides NOAA with world class expertise not found in NOAA laboratories; connectivity with planning and conduct of global science; means to leverage external funding sources; facilitatation of multi-institution cooperation; access to vast and unique research facilities; and access to graduate and undergraduate students.
 Academic scientists also benefit from working with NOAA, in part, by learning to make their research more directly relevant to management and policy.
-It is an important two-way interaction and exchange of information and value.
+It is an important two-way interaction and exchange of information.

-NAML strongly supports a robust NOAA extramural research activity and calls on the subcommittee to support the National Sea Grant Program, the National Undersea Research Program, the Ocean Exploration Initiative, as well as research related to aquaculture, invasive species, harmful algal blooms and the various joint and cooperative institutes at levels envisioned in last year's Senate version of the Commerce-Justice-State Appropriations bill.
-These partnership programs are not only consistent with the findings of the August 2004 review of NOAA research, but are also consistent with the NOAA strategic plan and enable NOAA to carry out its mission at the state and local level.
+NAML strongly supports a robust NOAA extramural research activity expressed though such programs as the National Sea Grant Program, the National Undersea Research Program, the Ocean Exploration Initiative, research related to aquaculture, invasive species, and the various joint and cooperative institutes supported by NOAA.
+These partnership programs are not only consistent with the findings of the August 2004 review of NOAA research, but are also consistent with the NOAA strategic plan.
+As such they should be strongly supported and made accessible to the ocean, coastal, and Great Lakes research community on a competitive basis.